Appearance

 Knowledge of time-based events within the Metaplay SDK - The timeline visualizes several different types of time-based data, including LiveOps events, in-game offers, config-driven events, league seasons and scan jobs.
 Familiarity with these concepts will help you to understand the information that the timeline presents.

-The LiveOps Timeline is a component in the dashboard that can display various time based items, such as game events and database scan jobs.
+The LiveOps Timeline is a component in the dashboard that can display various time based items, such as LiveOps game events and player broadcasts.
 The timeline not only shows you LiveOps related events but also server events, such as scan jobs.
 This can be useful in scheduling events or debugging issues with server performance during events.

-The timeline can be found on many pages of the dashboard that have to deal with time-related items: LiveOps Events, leagues, scan jobs, offers, and your custom config-driven game events.
+The timeline can be found on many pages of the dashboard that deal with time-related items: LiveOps Events, leagues, scan jobs, offers, your custom config-driven game events and more.
+Timeline items appear on rows.
+Rows are collected together into groups, and groups are collected into sections.
+These top level sections are based on the different types of items mentioned before.

-You can always hover your mouse over the icons to see a tooltip that explains their meaning.
+You can always hover your mouse over an icon to see a tooltip that explains its meaning.

-Some types of timeline items, such as LiveOps Events, can be scheduled either in UTC or in player-local time.
+Some types of timeline items, such as LiveOps Events, can be scheduled in either UTC or player-local time.
 UTC events have specific global start and end times, but player-local events happen at different times for different players.
-The timeline displays player-local events by stretching them to the left and right by the maximum possible time zone offets (14 hours to the left and 12 hours to the right).
-In other words, it displays the time span where the event may be active at least in some time zones.
+The timeline displays player-local events with a ghosted outline extending to the left and right by the maximum possible time zone offsets (14 hours to the left and 12 hours to the right).
+In other words, this shows the time span where the event may be active at least in some time zones.
 When two player-local events are next to each other, this can cause them to appear to overlap, even if they do not actually overlap for any given player.

 Events implemented as documented in Implementing LiveOps Events can be organized directly on the timeline.
 Sections other than LiveOps Events are predefined in C# code or in Game Configs, and cannot be edited directly on the timeline.